Sustainability / Social Report / Creating Attractive WorkplacesOccupational Health and Safety

 To ensure the safety of its workplaces, the Daicel Group promotes various measures such as conducting risk assessments of all its activities, including R&D, manufacturing, and logistics, in accordance with the Daicel Group Basic Policies for Responsible Care.
 We have also established medium and long-term goals and carry out the CAPD*1 cycle as part of a continual effort to improve the occupational health and safety of our employees.

-Placing the highest priority on safety in manufacturing, all employees and management at our business sites and partner companies (contractors)*2 work to improve the foundation of our production sites.
+Placing the highest priority on safety in manufacturing, all workers and management at our business sites and partner companies (contractors)*2 work to improve the foundation of our production sites.

 Promotion System

-Through our responsible care system, which is supervised mainly by the Responsible Care (“RC”) Committee, safety management supervisors from each business site leads our efforts to improve the quality of health and safety management at our business sites.
-In our occupational health and safety management system, we implement DAICEL Production Innovation for process-based production at our domestic business sites.
-For assembly-based manufacturing done at Group companies in Japan and overseas, we utilize a version of the Toyota Production System based on DAICEL Production Innovation.
+Through our responsible care system, which is supervised mainly by the Responsible Care (“RC”) Committee, health and safety management supervisors from each business site leads our efforts to improve the quality of health and safety management at our business sites.
+We implement DAICEL Production Innovation for process-based production at our domestic business sites.
+For assembly-based manufacturing done at Group companies in Japan and overseas, we utilize the approach of the Toyota Production System based on DAICEL Production Innovation, and operate a labor health and safety management system tailored to each business site.
 Furthermore, some of our domestic and overseas Group companies are ISO45001 certified.

 DAICEL Production Innovation